assistant-ai/jess/README.md

    - Explain: Describe the code in plain English.
    - Refactor: Refactor the code following best practices.
    - Answer Questions: Answer questions about the code with possible code examples.
+3. **Process google documents**: Jessica can process google documents and provide you with the summary of the document.
+It is possible to use it for summarizing the code documentation. or do any other test action from the promt.
+Right now Jessica can only read google documents.
+It is not possible to edit them. output only to console.

 ## Usage